lateralblast/manx/README.md

 To-do:

 - Add support for pass-thru PCIe devices
-- Add otion to create and run KVM/QEMU VM to test ISO
 - Add ability to create image in a NixOS docker container
 - Add ability to run this script via nix-shell on non NixOS Linux distros